insightfuls/minimalist-async-di/README.md

 `bean(name)`
 * Specifier which specifies a normal bean named `name`
+* It can be a property on another already-registered bean, using dot notation
 * You can just provide the `name` as the specifier without using `bean()` for the same effect

 `collection(name, getter, setter)`